 How does the BlueSnap Marketplace work?

 If you’re a BlueSnap merchant, the Marketplace gives you access to a robust payment processing tool that allows you to work with vendors and keep a cut of the sale amount for yourself.
-When you use the BlueSnap Marketplace, there’s no need to complete the KYC paperwork before vendors start selling; they can use the system immediately, and you can request the KYC and banking details anytime up until the point you release the funds.
+When you use the BlueSnap Marketplace, there’s no need to complete the full KYC paperwork before vendors start selling; as you can request the KYC and banking details anytime up until the point you release the funds.

 What is the BlueSnap Marketplace used for?